NXT TakeOver XXX: Preliminary matches

 Following this was the grudge match between Adam Cole and Pat McAfee.
 Things started off intense after McAfee dove to the outside, taking out Cole and the rest of The Undisputed Era, his own posse of NFL teammates, and several WWE officials and security.
 McAfee's advantage would dissipate over time after Cole locked him in a Figure four Leglock.
 McAfee would escape and hit his signature punt on Cole for a near fall.
 McAfee would counter a superplex attempt by Cole by flipping out and landing on his feet.
-McAfee also did a suicide dive from the top turnbuckle onto the Undisputed Era and other officials on the outside.
+McAfee also performed a suicide dive from the top turnbuckle onto the Undisputed Era and other officials on the outside.
 However, in the end, it would be Cole who would pick up the victory following a Panama Sunrise.

 In the penultimate match, Io Shirai defended the NXT Women's Championship against Dakota Kai.
 Kai started the match off strong with several kicks and lariats.
 Once Shirai started mounting offense, Kai escaped to the outside where her enforcer, Raquel González, stopped Shirai in her tracks, long enough for Kai to attack her from behind.
-Kai continued her advantage by targeting the arm of Shirai and hitting her with the Kairopractor for a near fall.
+Kai continued her advantage by targeting the arm of Shirai and hitting her with the Kairopractor for a nearfall.
 Kai would then accidentally kick the ref, knocking him unconscious.
 Shirai capitalized with her patented Over-the-Moonsault, but was attacked by Gonzalez, who laid Shirai out with a Pumphandle Uranage.
-Kai capitalized and covered Shirai as the ref came to and started the count, only for Shirai to kick out at a 2 count.
-Moments later, Shirai would do a Moonsault on both Gonzalez and Kai outside the ring.
-Shirai would win the match by hitting Kai with yet another Over-the-Moonsault to retain the title.
-Afterwards, Shirai was attacked by Gonzalez, but was rescued by Rhea Ripley.
+Kai capitalized and covered Shirai as the ref came to and started the count, only for Shirai to kick out at a two count.
+Moments later, Shirai performed a Moonsault on both González and Kai outside the ring.
+Following this, Shirai performed another Moonsault on Kai to retain the title.
+Afterwards, Shirai was attacked by González, but was rescued by Rhea Ripley.